rjchallis/assembly-stats/README.md

 ##plot descritption

+* click on any colour tile in the legend to toggle visibility of that feature on/off
 * The inner radius of the circular plot represents the length of the longest scaffold in the assembly
 * The angle subtended by the first (red) segment within this plot indicates the percentage of the assembly that is in the longest scaffold
 * The radial axis originates at the circumference and indicates scaffold length